ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Line-of-sight Measurements
 When looking at a single interferogram, the only reliable deformation measurements are in the line-of-sight orientation of the sensor.
 InSAR is not sensitive to motion in the azimuth direction of the satellite, so motion that occurs in the same direction as the satellite's direction of travel will not be detected.

 In addition, a single interferogram cannot be used to determine the relative contributions of vertical and horizontal movement to the line-of-sight displacement measurement.
-The vertical displacement map is generated based on the assumption that the movement is entirely in the vertical direction.
-For many processes, that may not actually be the case.
+The vertical displacement map is generated based on the assumption that the movement is entirely in the vertical direction, which may not be realistic for some processes.
+To determine how much of the signal is driven by vertical vs. horizontal movement, you must either use a time series of interferograms, or use reference measurements with known vertical and horizontal components (such as GNSS measurements from the region of deformation) to deconstruct the line-of-sight displacement.

 ## Error Sources
 On Demand InSAR products do not currently correct for some common sources of error in interferometry, such as atmospheric effects.
 Further processing or time series analysis can be performed by the user to identify or reduce the impact of some of these errors when using On Demand InSAR products for analysis.